-A memorable road trip to Mount Sheridan in CO
+A Memorable Road Trip to Mount Sheridan in Colorado

-Mount Sheridan is a high mountain peak at an elevation of 4.021m (13,192ft) above the sea level, located in Park County, in the U.S. state of Colorado.
-Plenty of mining structures remain in the area.
-It’sone of the highest mountain roads of Colorado.
+Mount Sheridan is a high mountain peak located in Park County, in the U.S. state of Colorado.
+South of the summit, an old mining road tops out at an elevation of 4,021 m (13,192 ft) above sea level.
+It’s one of the highest roads in Colorado.

 Mount Sheridan